01 of 09

 - Cardstock or precut quilling strips in desired colors

-- Thick sheet of cardstock or board to use as the background
+- A thick sheet of cardstock or board to use as the background

 - Craft paper trimmer

 - Mod Podge or tacky glue

 - small-sized paintbrush

 - Shadowbox Picture Frame